Anika1394/3.2-MSD-Project/README.md

 rate.
 - Logic-state: Used to take as pulse in our project.
 - DHT22 sensor: The DHT22 sensor is used to measure room temperature and humidity in our project.

+## Working Flow
+The flow of working is discussed below:
+- The DHT22 sensor which is used in home appliances and consumer products for measuring temperature and humidity values.
+It is one of the most important sensors, in medical units to detect the humidity values in isolation unit of patients.
+As soon as the power is turned on, the DHT22 sensor will sense the temperature and humidity of room and show it in the 20x4 LCD monitor.
+It will also show the humidity and temperature is favorable for patient’s health or not.
+- Medicines will be pre-loaded by the user to the corresponding pill box(day/noon/night).User can set the time by using keypad to give input and RTC module will set the time for alarm.The time set for notification will be displayed on the LCD.

+- There are 1 keypad and 3 LCDs for taking input and showing the it for alarm in our project.
+After running the project 1st LCD will ask ”Want to set alarm?” and there are two options: 1.Yes 2.No .
+If we press 2 The 1st LCD will go off/clear and 2nd LCD will work like the 1st one.
+If we press 1 then it will show ”Set Alarm:” and a format will show like ”88:88”.
+We can set our alarm here.
+For hour’s 1st digit if we press 0/1/2 button it will show on lcd. but 3/4/5/6/7/8/9 won’t show up although we press it in keypad as hour’s 1st digit can be greater than 2. for hour’s 2nd digit there are two conditions.
+If it is 0/1 then it will take 0-9. but if the 1st digit is 2 then it will only take 0-3 although other key’s are pressed. because 23 is the last valid hour.
+For minute, the 1st digit can be 0-5. other keys won’t work. because 59 is the last valid minute. for minute’s 2nd digit 0-9 will be allowed. we are using string for digits.
+The strings are converted to integer when they are put in the array.
+There will be 1 array for keeping the track of hours for 3 lcds and 1 array for keeping the track of minutes for 3 lcds .
+There are two additional feature during the time of taking input. when a person starts to set alarm and press key, if he set wrong key then he can press ”-” button then it will go to ”initialization”. that means ”88:88” will show up again for that lcd. if one press ”=” during setting alarm then it will go to ”set option”. that means again it will ask ”want to set time?
+1.yes 2.no”.
+Then user can again choose it according to his demand.
+After an action is done for lcd 1 same things will happen to lcd 2.
+And after an action is taken for lcd 2 same things will happen for lcd 3. after taking actions for the 3 lcds one can press ”on” button on the keyboard and it will start work from the beginning of 1st lcd and onwards.User can use this feature if he wants to change his alarm time.
+The buzzer will start to buzz during the alarm time. the alarm is matched with real time clock using RTC.
+Description of using RTC is discussed below.
+- When the time set for alarm matches with the real time clock ,a notification will be given by ringing the buzzer and the LED of the corresponding pill box will be lighten up for 1 minute.
+RTC module will set the time for alarm.
+- Along with buzzer and LED,the cover of the specific pill box will open by the servo motor.The push button attached with the servo motor will help it to move the wheel backward and open the box cover.

+- There will be a ultrasonic sensor on the top of each box.While the alarm is running if the distance between patient and box is reduced(less than or equal 4cm), then the pin of the buzzer and LED will get a LOW value and alarm will off.If the distance of patient and box is not reduced and it is greater than 4 cm then the buzzer and LED will give alarm for 3 times with a time laps of 2 minutes.
+- The heartbeat sensor starts with pressing a push button.
+After pressing the push button, time-count starts and the sensor take pulse from patient’s finger.
+The 20x4 LCD will show the time in second, the pulse taken from patient’s finger will be shown in the LCD monitor.
+After 10 seconds, the patient can see his/her pulse rate per minute.
+Because the pulse rate of 10 seconds will be multiplied with 6 and provide the result on the basis of minute.